 Counterparty Review Process.
 Our Counterparty Risk Committee sets standards and criteria for the review of the creditworthiness of our counterparties.
-For certain NSTs (such as commercial real estate transactions) we will evaluate the creditworthiness of a counterparty in the context of the transaction rather than having the counterparty considered by the Counterparty Risk
+For certain NSTs (such as commercial real estate transactions) we will evaluate the creditworthiness of a counterparty in the context of the transaction rather than having the counterparty considered by the Counterparty Risk Committee.

-Committee.
 In addition to information provided by credit agencies, our team of experienced credit analysts evaluates each approved counterparty using various methods of analysis, including company visits, earnings updates, the broker-dealer's reputation, our past experience with the broker-dealer, market levels for the counterparty's debt and equity, the counterparty's liquidity and its share of market participation.

 Claims Process.
 From time to time custodians or counterparties make claims or claim payments in connection with transactions entered into by PIMCO for an Account.
 Claims are typically transaction expenses assessed by custodian banks as overdraft charges or by counterparties for compensation related to the counterparty's use of funds (such as claims that result from failed or late settlement of transactions) or other related claims unique to certain markets.
-PIMCO addresses such claims according to standardized procedures.
-Any claims over \$500 are reviewed to determine the source of the charge for appropriate resolution, but a fail or claim under \$500 will not generally be reviewed unless PIMCO determines it is appropriate under the circumstances.
-From time-to-time PIMCO will reimburse an Account for claims under \$500, such as when PIMCO has reviewed and determined that it is responsible for the fail or claim, but is under no obligation to conduct such review.
+PIMCO maintains standardized procedures addressing such claims.
+Generally, unless PIMCO is responsible for the fail or claim, we will not reimburse an Account and will treat the fail or claim as an unrecoverable cost of doing business if it is less than \$500.
+Any claims over \$500 are reviewed to determine the source of the charge for appropriate resolution.
 Similarly, PIMCO will generally not seek to recover on defaulted securities guaranteed by an agency or instrumentality of the U.S. government if the expected recovery is less than \$500.

-The European Union has adopted the CSDR settlement regime for certain transactions.
-If in-scope transactions are subject to additional expenses and penalties as a consequence of the CSDR settlement discipline regime, such expenses and penalties may be charged to the Account depending upon their characterization.
+The European Union has adopted the CSDR settlement regime for certain transactions which will have phased compliance dates.
+If in-scope transactions are subject to additional expenses and penalties as a consequence of the CSDR settlement discipline regime, such expenses and penalties may be charged to the relevant fund depending upon their characterization.
 For additional information regarding CSDR, please see Item 8, "CSDR Related Risks."

 Foreign Currency Transactions.
 In managing an Account PIMCO may engage in foreign currency transactions consistent with a Client's investment guidelines or instructions to PIMCO.
 Where available, we believe it is in a Client's best interests to deal directly with a broker-dealer; however, third party transactions may not be available for certain emerging market or certain restricted foreign currencies.
 In these instances, we may trade foreign currency through a Client's custodian via fax and/or standing instructions.
-Where a Client has delegated responsibility for cash management of their Account to their custodian, including for cash sweeps and FX transactions, PIMCO has no role in and no control over executions, and clients may not receive the same execution as they do for other transactions in their Account.
-Clients should contact their custodians directly for this information.
+We will not be responsible for overseeing charges of or execution quality provided by a Client's custodian; Clients should contact their custodians directly for this information.